 Obtaining financing accommodations is a necessary component of the dealership industry.
 From flooring lines and working capital lines to real estate loans, the challenges posed by motor vehicle dealership financing are unique and require a thorough understanding of the dealership industry.
 Gone are the days that captive finance companies and competitive lenders are viewed as a dealer’s partners in the success of their dealerships.
 The increased scrutiny faced by lenders causes increased scrutiny of their lending relationships.
 This often results in hard-line approaches being taken against dealers.
 The knowledge and experience of our attorneys serve as a valuable resource for dealers when facing the demands of lenders.
 From the initial negotiation and documentation of a dealer’s loan documents to defending against a lender’s attempt to pull a flooring line, our attorneys have significant experience in protecting dealers in these areas.

 An often overlooked area of compliance relates to the advertising of automobiles by dealerships.
-Many times, dealers rely on advertising agencies to produce advertisements that comply with various statutes and regulations at the state and federal level.
+Many times, dealers rely on advertising agencies to produce advertisements that comply with various statutes and regulations at the state and federal levels.
 Unfortunately, this reliance can be dangerous for a dealer as it is the dealer, and not the advertising agency, that will be held responsible for any non-compliant advertisement by the Federal Trade Commission or local Attorney General’s Office.
-The attorneys of our Dealership group work with our dealer clients in reviewing radio, television and print advertisements as well as direct mailers and sweepstakes offers to ensure the compliance of such items before dissemination to the general public.
+The attorneys of our Dealership group work with our dealer clients in reviewing radio, television, and print advertisements, as well as direct mailers and sweepstakes, offers to ensure the compliance of such items before dissemination to the general public.

 Real Estate Issues